josejulio/kessel-sdk-node/README.md

 ## Running examples

 The [./examples](./examples) directory demonstrates how to use this library.
 You must [build](#building) the SDK before running any examples.

+Examples assume that Kessel is configured, and we're able to connect with an insecure connection on localhost:9081.
+If that's not the case - you can head over (./examples/client.ts)[./examples/client.ts] to adjust to your use case.
+There are some examples on how to create a client with different configurations.

 1. `cd examples`
 2. `npm install`